Marcus Eli Ravage: International distortion campaign carried by Nazi Germany c. 1935 onwards

 During its formative years, Fleischhauer's Welt-Dienst distributed these propagandistic reprints (in parallel with other antisemitic pamphlets) at least in England, France, and Germany.
 (Note: According to a Berne Trial document titled "Die Aufdeckung einer nationalsozialistischen Agitationszentrale in Mitteleuropa", Welt-Dienst was published in eight languages and was reportedly preparing editions in thirteen, including Hungarian, Polish, Serbian, and Arabic.)
-Fascist groups outside Europe (including in Australia and the USA) jumped on the bandwagon and disseminated twisted versions of Ravage's essays.
-(Note: The most influential Nazi organization in the USA at that time, the 'German American Bund' (est. Mar 1936, dis.
-Dec 1941), distributed the pamphlet Bombshell against Christianity in the U.S., where it was then sold in specialized antisemitic bookstores such as in Los Angeles, California, until the U.S. entered World War II in December 1941, or shortly thereafter.)
+Fascist groups outside Europe (including in Australia, Canada, South Africa, and the USA) jumped on the bandwagon and disseminated twisted versions of Ravage's essays.
+(Note: In Australia, the fascist 'Unity League' reproduced such a pamphlet titled The Sensational Confessions of Marcus Eli Ravage (A Hebrew) against Christianity, described by historians as an inflammatory piece in the long tradition of antisemitic polemics.)
+(Note: Canadian fascist Adrien Arcand distributed his French pamphlet La clé du mystère from 1937 onwards, which systematically misquoted and distorted Ravage among other Jewish writers in an attempt to validate antisemitic conspirational beliefs.
+In 1939, South African Nazi sympathiser Manie Maritz reproduced portions of La clé du mystère, translated into Afrikaans, within his autobiography, including the Ravage misquotations: Maritz (1939).
+"My Lewe en Strewe") (Note: The Erfurt-based American section of Welt-Dienst supplied the pamphlet Bombshell against Christianity directly to "native fascist" groups in the United States, including the 'German American Bund', the most influential Nazi organization in the USA at that time (est. Mar 1936, dis.
+Dec 1941); which further distributed that pamphlet domestically, where it was sold in specialized antisemitic bookstores such as in Los Angeles, California, until the U.S. entered World War II in December 1941, or shortly thereafter.)
 (Note: Based in Chicago, Illinois (USA), the antisemitic organization 'Right Cause' issued a pamphlet that combined different propagandistically manipulated text corpora by Jewish authors: a distorted presentation of Ravage's 1928 essays; and a tendentious translation of a German-language article by Jewish Party of Romania activist Manfred Reifer, originally published in the Czernowitzer Allgemeine Zeitung, 3.
 September 1933, p.
 10. The Chicago pamphlet's umbrella title appears to falsely attribute rabbinic status to Reifer and/or Ravage.)
-Under Alfred Rosenberg's direction after 1937, and fully relocated to Frankfurt am Main in 1939 (tied to his newly-founded Institute for Research on the Jewish Question), the Welt-Dienst office generally expanded its output to at least 11 languages by 1940 including Hungarian, Polish, Danish, Spanish, Dutch, Romanian, Norwegian and Swedish, with further growth in subsequent years reportedly reaching over 20 languages including Arabic, Russian, Latvian, Italian, Spanish, Croatian, Bulgarian, Serbian and Greek.
+Under Alfred Rosenberg's direction after 1937, and fully relocated to Frankfurt am Main in 1939 (tied to his newly founded Institute for Research on the Jewish Question), the Welt-Dienst office generally expanded its output to at least 11 languages by 1940 including Hungarian, Polish, Danish, Spanish, Dutch, Romanian, Norwegian and Swedish, with further growth in subsequent years reportedly reaching over 20 languages including Arabic, Russian, Latvian, Italian, Spanish, Croatian, Bulgarian, Serbian and Greek.
+(Note: Another key actor in Nazi foreign propaganda was the Deutscher Fichte-Bund in Hamburg, which used similar methods and audiences as Welt‑Dienst, shipping comparable multilingual pamphlets internationally.)

+Antisemitic Nazi propaganda placard from the Parole der Woche series, quote-mining Marcus Eli Ravage (1939).